-Sponsor Earn-out Shares, Private Warrants and redeemable convertible preferred stock warrants are or were subject to remeasurement to fair value at each balance sheet date.
-See Note 2 for additional information regarding the reverse recapitalization and the conversion of the redeemable convertible preferred stock warrants at the time of the Merger.
-Changes in fair value as a result of the remeasurement are recognized in gain on fair value change, net in the condensed consolidated statements of operations.
-The following table summarizes the (gain) loss on fair value change, net (in thousands):
+Sponsor Earn-out Shares, Private Warrants and redeemable convertible preferred stock warrants are subject to remeasurement to fair value at each balance sheet date.
+Changes in fair value as a result of the remeasurement are recognized in gain (loss) on fair value change, net in the condensed consolidated statements of operations.
+The following table summarizes the gain (loss) on fair value change, net (in thousands):